jagdip00/WordPress-Site-on-AWS/README.md

 # WordPress-Site-on-AWS
 I started by creating a VPC and defining the IPv4 CIDR, which I set as 10.0.0.0/16.
 After I created six different subnets in two different availability zones.
 Three were in eu-north-1a and the other three were in eu-north-1b.
 Two of those subnets were Public, with CIDR of 10.0.0.0/24 - 10.0.1.0/24 and the other four subnets were private, with CIDR of 10.0.2.0/24 - 10.0.5.0/24.

+I then attached an Internet Gateway to the VPC to give it access to the internet.
+After I created a Public Route Table to connect the public subnets to the internet.
+I also created two different Private Route Tables for the private subnets in the different availability zones, so that traffic can be routed accordingly.
+Then I created two NAT Gateways and attached those to the two public subnets and routed them to give restricted internet access to the private subnets.

+Then I started making the security groups for the different resources that will be used in those subnets.
+I started by creating an Auto Load Balancer Security Group, which allowed traffic from ports 80 and 443 from anywhere.
+Then I created an SSH Security Group, which would be used for SSHing into the VPC and it only allows traffic from port 22 and my IP Address.
+After I created a Webserver Security Group, which would allow